Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 The scripts share their names with the ID of the birds/geolocators as shown in movebank and the manuscript.

-The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retriveve location data)
+The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retrieve location data after the geolocator analysis)

 ### Network construction